-There is, however, a dearth of studies on online instructors' perceptions of culturally responsive pedagogy (CRP), specifically with regard to the design, preparation and integration multicultural of learning contents in online education (Gómez-Rey et al., 2016; Hsieh, 2010; Jørgensen et al., 2020; Mittelmeier et al., 2018).
-This dearth has obscured understandings of how instructors employ CRP strategies in online education to provide a scaffold in online discourse construction and offer opportunities for students to take advantage of the content knowledge as is mostly experienced in face-to-face (F2F) classroom settings (Jørgensen et al., 2020; Mittelmeier et al., 2018; O'Connor et al., 2015).
+The growth of online learning in universities and colleges has seen a much higher trend in terms of diverse student populations (Allen & Seaman, 2018; Jung & Gunawardena, 2014).
+The increased growth rate of online learning can be attributed to academic leaders' strategic focus to move in-person classes to al., 2016; Hsieh, 2010; Jørgensen et al., 2020; Mittelmeier et al., 2018).
+This dearth has obscured understandings of how instructors employ CRP strategies in online education to provide a scaffold in online discourse construction and opportunities for students to take advantage of the content knowledge as is mostly experienced in face-to-face classroom settings (Jørgensen et al., 2020; Mittelmeier et al., 2018; O'Connor et al., 2015).
 Besides, it is critical for instructors to incorporate in their online courses, CRP as an instructional change to the online classroom by 'creating an environment that acknowledges, celebrates, and builds upon the cultural capital that learners and teachers bring to the online classroom' (Woodley et al., 2017, p.
 470).